dimaga/drlnd-p1-navigation/Report.md

 Reinforcement Learning studies how to program agents to learn by interacting with their environment: play a computer game or control a self driving car to avoid dynamic obstacles in a dense traffic.

 Agents observe their world, perform actions and occasionally receive rewards.
-However, they do not know which sequences of actions lead to rewards.
+However, they do not know which actions in a sequence lead to rewards.
 In this project, an agent lives in the banana world.
 It learns how to collect yellow bananas, but to avoid blue bananas without preprogramming of its behavior.

 A book _Reinforcement Learning An Introduciton, Second Edition, by Richard S. Sutton and Andrew G. Barto_ provides a great introduction to reinforcement learning algorithms.